The agile paradox: agile planning (part 2)

 Annual planning should be supplemented by, for example, quarterly planning cycles.
 A quarterly analysis makes it much easier for teams to assess which topics they are likely to deal with.
 In these quarterly cycles, it is therefore important to give the teams a feeling of what resources they can count on when implementing the topics.
 There is usually enough scope within this framework to decide for yourself how these funds are used.

-If these framework conditions are clearly shared with teams and perceived by them as support, this can actually spur creativity, how to achieve the goal as best as possible with given resources & #8211; The prerequisite remains that planning is not seen as a fixed, bureaucratic limitation, where creativity is not required.
+If these general conditions are clearly shared with teams and are perceived by them as helpful, this can actually stimulate creativity in how to best achieve the goal with the given resources - the prerequisite remains that the planning is not seen as a fixed, bureaucratic restriction in which no creativity is required.

 Unplanned customer benefits